 How to Buy a Used Tesla

-If you’re looking to partake in the green future, maybe the thought of buying a Tesla has crossed your mind.
-With the recent discounts to the Model 3, that thought might be approaching a reality, yet Tesla remains a luxury offering, putting off some would be Tesla owners.
-And, until recently, it was a nightmare trying to find a used Tesla at a reasonable price.
-But, with the changes made to Tesla’s CPO program, we are beginning to see some of these incredible vehicles reach the market at a price point far more accessible than before.
+If you’re looking to participate in the green future, maybe the thought of buying a Tesla has crossed your mind.
+With the recent discounts to the Model 3; that thought might be approaching a reality.
+Yet Tesla still remains a luxury offering, putting off some would-be Tesla owners.
+But, until recently, it was a nightmare trying to find a used Tesla at a reasonable price.
+Now with the changes made to Tesla’s CPO program, we are beginning to see some of these incredible vehicles reach the market at a price point far more accessible to the average person than before.

 Finding Your Used Tesla